Legal Assistance for Alimony

 - Current and reasonably anticipated expenses and needs of both spouses,

 - Physical and emotional condition of each spouse,

 - Educational background of each spouse together with need of each spouse for additional training or education in order to achieve that spouse’s income potential,

 - Marital and non-marital properties of each spouse,

 - Marital misconduct or fault of either spouse,

 - Existence and extent of support obligation from a prior marriage,

 - Tax consequences of support award.

 Lauren Taylor is a Greenville SC Family Law Attorney who fights for clients in alimony disputes.
-Call 864-326-2888 today for a free consultation.
+Call 864-326-2888 today for an initial consultation.